mreider/mreider.com/markdown/tech/blue_sky.md

 > *In the last few years, with the development of cryptocurrencies and tokens, it has become theoretically possible to build a protocol that uses a cryptocurrency or a token that has some value attached to it, with the value of those items growing in conjunction with usage.
 A simple way of looking at this is that a token-based cryptocurrency is the equivalent of equity in a company—but rather than the value being tied to the financial success of the company, the value of a crypto token is tied to the value of the overall network.*

-To put it bluntly, the AT Protocol lets BlueSky market itself as a distributed network, but that’s not what’s actually happening.
+This focus on the AT Protocol gives BlueSky a way to market itself as a distributed network, much like the ideals Masnick outlines in his article on protocols over platforms.
+But in reality, that’s not what’s happening.
 Everyone is on bluesky.social, and its growth has nothing to do with decentralization or the protocol.
-In practice, it’s just a platform.
+In practice, it functions like any other centralized platform.

 ---